 If you already have a PowerPoint presentation ready and don’t want to build slides from scratch on Prezi, just import your slides over.
 You can even choose to do it either slide per slide or all at once.

 - Select the Insert tab from the top bar in the Edit mode.

-- You can now choose the PPT or PPTX file you want to import.
-Wait for a bit for Prezi to load the slides.
+- Now, choose the PPT or PPTX file you want to import.
+(Wait for a bit for Prezi to load the slides.)

 - The slides will appear on your right hand side.
 You can either choose to drag individual slides to your Prezi or click on the Insert All button at the top.

 If you foresee yourself using Prezi often or are a power user, you will be using the same symbols, logos and images constantly.
 Instead of copying and pasting them from previous Prezis, you can store them in ‘My Collection’ and easily access them for future Prezis.

 - Rright-click on the element you want to save.

 - Select Add to My Collection from the drop-down menu.

 - To use the element in a Prezi, access the Insert tab on the top of the bar in Edit mode.

 - Select From My Collection in the drop-down menu.